masoudmansoury/yelp_core40/README.md

-# Percentile Computation
+# Yelp Dataset

-This repository provides a reference implementation of percentile transformation for user ratings in recommender systems.
+This dataset is a sample of Yelp dataset extracted from round 12 of Yelp Challenge.
+It consists of 4 files.

+rating.txt: it contains the ratings given by users to businesses.

+Every line has the following format:

+I am in <span style="font-family:Papyrus; font-size:4em;">LOVE!</span>

+* 1,355 users who provided
+* 100,409 ratings on
+* 1,272 businesses.

 ### Basic usage